cabforum/smime/SBR.md

 #### 3.2.4.1 Attribute collection of individual identity

-The CA MUST document and publish the means used to collect identity Individual attributes.
+The CA MUST document and publish the means used to collect Individual identity attributes.

 1.	**From a physical identity document**

-If physical identity documents are used as evidence, the CA or RA SHALL accept only government-issued passports, national identity cards, and other official identity documents of comparable reliability (such as drivers license or military ID).
+If physical identity documents are used as evidence, the CA or RA SHALL accept only government-issued passports or identity cards, and other official identity documents of comparable reliability (such as drivers license or military ID).
 The CA MUST document and publish the accepted identity documents or document types.

-The document used as evidence MUST contain a face photo and/or other information that   can be compared with the applicant's physical appearance.
+The document used as evidence MUST contain a face photo and/or other information that can be compared with the Applicant's physical appearance.

 2.	**From a digital identity document**